-The Master’s programme in Public International Law aims at deepening students’ knowledge and skills of international law and provides direct insights into the activities of the United Nations and other international organizations.
+The Master’s programme in Public International Law is jointly organized by Sigmund Freud University and the UN Training Center (UNITAR).
+It aims at deepening students’ knowledge and skills of international law and provides direct insights into the activities of the United Nations and other international organizations.
 With the Master’s degree, students acquire the ability to perform demanding legal tasks in the global environment, working for national and supranational authorities, non-governmental organizations, international courts as well as other dispute resolution mechanisms.

 Apart from the legal qualifications, the joint Master in Public International Law also offers a direct connection to the United Nations and its agencies: